OfficeDev/office-js-docs-reference/Contributing.md

 * To make small changes to an article, [Contribute using GitHub](#contribute-using-github).
 * To make large changes, or changes that involve code, [Contribute using Git](#contribute-using-git).
 * Report documentation bugs via GitHub Issues.
-* Request new documentation at the [Office Developer Platform UserVoice](http://officespdev.uservoice.com) site.
+* Request new documentation at the [Microsoft 365 on Q&A](https://docs.microsoft.com/answers/products/m365) site.

 ## Contribute using GitHub